ntljnsv/GANImageGeneration/README.md

 # GANImageGeneration
-GAN (CGAN and DCGAN) for generating numbers from the MNIST Dataset
+GAN (CGAN and DCGAN) for generating numbers from the MNIST Dataset and Pytorch Celeb Dataset.